 The primary sources which will be studied during the course are available in print and most of them exist in recent and accessible editions and translations.
 Essential primary evidence will be available on Moodle.
 There is also key secondary scholarship, such as Patrick Sims-Williams’ Irish Influence on Medieval Welsh Literature.
 All essential secondary reading will be on Moodle.
 Secondary scholarship will aid students’ research study, but students will find that this paper offers considerable scope for original thought and research.

-4. A subject in Anglo-Saxon, Norse and Celtic History: Law and Lawlessness
+4. A subject in Anglo-Saxon, Norse and Celtic History: Islands of the Ocean

 5. A subject in Old English literature: Beowulf